stephen-nelsonjr/smart_proxy_example/README.md

 You must place the netbox.yml config file (based on this template) in your smart-proxy config/settings.d/ directory with the parameters edited to meet your needs.

-The following parameters are required to be set:
+The following parameters are required to be set (url, username, & password):

 ```yaml
 ---